BSN Frequently Asked Questions

 The only ECU BSN pathway that can be completed fully online is the RN to BSN program which is designed for Registered Nurses with an Associate Degree in Nursing (ADN) from a community college who desire to finish their four year BSN degree with ECU.

-No, there is currently no time limit on general education and prerequisite courses for the BSN program.
+No, there is currently no time limit on general education and prerequisite courses for the traditional BSN program.

-How can I tell if my transfer courses and/or test scores will apply to the BSN program requirements?
+How can I tell if my transfer courses and/or test scores will apply to the traditional BSN program requirements?

-Students applying for the BSN program are required to take the HESI Admission Assessment (A2) examination and submit their exam score report(s) along with their application.
+Students applying for the traditional BSN program are required to take the HESI Admission Assessment (A2) examination and submit their exam score report(s) along with their application.
 The maximum number of times a student may take the HESI A2 exam is two times.
 For more information, please visit the HESI Admissions Assessment (A2) examination webpage.

 Yes.
 Admitted students must successfully pass a criminal background check and drug test or their seat in the program will be rescinded.
 Criminal convictions and pending criminal charges can impact a student’s ability to begin nursing school.
 Questions regarding the BSN criminal background check and drug test requirements should be emailed to CONAdvising@ecu.edu.

 I have been enrolled in another school’s nursing program and was unsuccessful.
-Can I apply to the BSN program at ECU?
+Can I apply to the traditional BSN program at ECU?